 Items available for sale: Handspun yarns, commercial yarns, roving, finished garments and/or accessories, hand knitting supplies, crochet supplies

-Items available for sale: Millspun yarns, roving, weaving supplies, felting supplies a variety of wonderfully warm and affordable alpaca products, cozy socks.
-Hats, scarves, gloves, ponchos, mittens, plush teddy bears and so much more made with alpaca and alpaca blends.
-Besides our alpaca products we also will have honey.
+Items available for sale: Millspun yarns, roving, weaving supplies, felting supplies a variety of wonderfully warm alpaca products, cozy socks, hats, scarves, gloves, ponchos, mittens, plush teddy bears and so much more made with alpaca and alpaca blends.

 *Lazy O’ Ranch